CyrylG/CV/README.md

 **Cubs Leader** (September 2016 to August 2017)

-- Organised activities for kids
+- Supporting developemnt of youger cubs
+- creating and leading activities to support Cubs development e.g. social, teamwork and XXX
-- Reporting to parents
+- Summarising and Reporting to parents with key feedback

 **GlaxoSmithKlein work experience** (Summer 2015)